 Take your thirty-minute lunch breaks to eat and squeeze in a learning session.
-Do you go to the gym?
-Why not listen to a podcast or listen to an audiobook during the session?
+If you go to the gym, listen to a podcast or an audiobook while you’re on the treadmill.

 10. Create a Topic List

-Think of it as a to-do list of things you want to learn about.
+Think of a topic list as a bucket list of things you want to learn about.
 These can be broad topics or narrow ones.
-These lists can help you in creating goals and working towards them to achieve them.
+These lists can help you in creating goals and working to achieve them.

 12. Have Realistic Learning Goals

 Self-directed learning is built on a system that we create.
 To ensure the system is sound, you want to make sure everything is set within your own limits.
 The last thing you want is to feel discouraged from learning.